airpair/git-powered-collaborative-blogging/post.md

 before
 - Clear quality signals with what posts are worth reading
-- The **ability to contribute** small bytes, without the level of understanding required to author an entrie post
+- The **ability to contribute** small bytes, without the level of understanding required to author an entire post

 **For authors**